p-program/kube-killer/README.md

 First of all,please make sure that:

-1. You have a super MYSQL user. `root` is the best!
+1. You are the master of the MYSQL . `root` is the best!
 And you should make sure that the MYSQL database is reachable for the remote Kubernetes cluster.
 1. You are the administrator of the Kubernetes cluster.
-Admin of the “kube-system” is the best！
+Admin of the “kube-system” will be the best！

 ## Positive usage